 - If Cash only, has the contractor had payment issues?

 - How long has the supplier done business with the contractor?
 If it’s a new relationship, ask the contractor for more established accounts.
 Contractor’s who have trouble paying their bills often jump from supplier to supplier.
 Request credit references that they’ve done business with for several years – base it on the time the contractor has been in business.
 If the contractor has been in business for 25 years, but only gives you credit references for new accounts in the last few years, beware and ask more questions.
 Remember, you could get stuck paying for materials or labor even if you paid the contractor in full.

-Don’t ever be afraid or embarrassed about asking a contractor to provide you with the information you need to make a wise decision and to protect your home and your financial future.
+Don’t ever be afraid or embarrassed about asking a contractor to provide you with the information you need to run a background check and make a wise decision and to protect your home and your financial future.